Unreal Engine Plugin · UE 5.3+

 • Double-click any result to navigate to the relevant panel

-• CS_VISIBILITY_BLOCK calls out presets that block the Visibility trace channel — common source of AI sight line bugs
+• CS_VISIBILITY_BLOCK calls out presets that block the Visibility trace channel, a common source of AI sight line bugs

 • CS_PRESET_DUPLICATE flags presets with identical response arrays that can be consolidated